 - Any wider aspects of life that make you an interesting and well-rounded student

 If you plan to take a gap year, then you would be advised to make some mention of your plans and intentions in the personal statement and how the experience may assist you in your personal development or your appreciation of your subject.
+Let the essay plan underneath guide your thoughts in how to lay all your personal statement out.

 If you need some extra help writing you personal statement, Lanterna can help with our dedicated 1-1 personal statement tuition sessions!
 Click here to find out more!